 Disadvantages of Curb & Gutter

-1. The construction of the curb and gutter requires skilled labor and supervision.
+1. The construction of the curb gutter requires skilled labor and supervision.

 2. Additional construction costs are required to provide beauty for the road pavement.